 Effective Fall 2006Exclusions:

-A minor in Modern Middle Eastern and North African Studies is not open to students with a major in Middle Eastern and North African Studies or a major or minor in the Department of Near Eastern Studies .
+A minor in Modern Middle Eastern and North African Studies is not open to students with a major in Middle Eastern and North African Studies or a major or minor in the Department of Middle East Studies .

 Undergraduate advisors at the International Institute are available to meet with undeclared students who would like to learn more about the program, and also with current majors and minors who would like to discuss course selection, degree requirements, major/minor releases, and other matters of concern.
 Appointments can be made through our online appointment calendar by clicking on: meet with an advisor.
 Information on all of our undergraduate programs and Walk-In Advising hours can also be found on our website: here.
 The International Institute’s Undergraduate Advising Office is currently located at 1080 South University Avenue, Suite 2660.